IntelRealSense/librealsense/readme.md

 ## Overview
-**Intel® RealSense™ SDK 2.0** is a cross-platform library for Intel® RealSense™ depth cameras.
+**RealSense™ SDK 2.0** is a cross-platform library for RealSense™ depth cameras.

-> :pushpin: For other Intel® RealSense™ devices (F200, R200, LR200 and ZR300), please refer to the [latest legacy release](https://github.com/IntelRealSense/librealsense/tree/v1.12.1).
+> :pushpin: For other RealSense™ devices (F200, R200, LR200 and ZR300), please refer to the [latest legacy release](https://github.com/IntelRealSense/librealsense/tree/v1.12.1).

 The SDK allows depth and color streaming, and provides intrinsic and extrinsic calibration information.
 The library also offers synthetic streams (pointcloud, depth aligned to color and vise-versa), and a built-in support for [record and playback](./doc/record-and-playback.md) of streaming sessions.

 Developer kits containing the necessary hardware to use this library are available for purchase at [store.intelrealsense.com](https://store.intelrealsense.com/products.html).
-Information about the Intel® RealSense™ technology at [www.intelrealsense.com](https://www.intelrealsense.com/)
+Information about the RealSense™ technology at [www.intelrealsense.com](https://www.intelrealsense.com/)

 > :open_file_folder: Don't have access to a RealSense camera?
 Check-out [sample data](./doc/sample-data.md)